 1. Fawn Boxer

 A fawn colored Boxer is perhaps the most popular of the three available Boxer colors.
-They’re the iconic look of the Boxer and what first comes to mind with these dogs.
+This color is the iconic look of the Boxer.
+And to be honest, it’s what first comes to mind when people think about these beautiful dogs.

 The color fawn is not exclusive to Boxers.
 Purebreds such as the Beagle or Chihuahua also come in fawn, among many other breeds.
 Even mixed dog breeds like the Chiweenie or Gerberian Shepsky have this color as well.